andymarsden/pbi-templates/README.md

 - Category Labels: On, Font: Segoe Semibold, Font Size: 9px, Font color: $TextGrey
 - Call out values: Font: Segoe ui, Font Size: 16px, Font color: $TextGrey

-##### Fiters Pane
+##### Fiters Panel
-The filters pane is important for non-static data.
+The filters panel is important for non-static data.
 We use filters to provide users with the ability to interact and analyse data in a more personalised and targeted manner.

 ![image](https://github.com/andymarsden/pbi-templates/assets/87974094/5fbf08ca-56fb-4ab0-b577-9fd5aaa7a298)

-Having the filters on a pane on the left of the platform gives a prominent display throughout all reports; users will be able to digest and understand the report.
+Having the filters on a panel on the left of the platform gives a prominent display throughout all reports; users will be able to digest and understand the report.

-##### Slicers on Filters Pane
+##### Slicers on Filters Panel
 Filters tend to be a slicer whether this is a dropdown, vertical list or a slider.

 ![slicers_on_filters_pane](https://github.com/andymarsden/pbi-templates/assets/87974094/ce61140c-876a-40db-a223-254e872ea556)